lslaoang/Bible-Verse-Finder/README.md

 # Verse Finder
-API that will accept request body of given verse number and will return with verse message.
+Microservices/API that will accept request body of given verse number and will return with verse message.